-Tool C: MOU HOMEWORK: - After the application has been approved and before first CAT project meeting, the CAC works through the CAC Worksheet [Tool B] and both the CAC and ITE completes Memorandum of Understanding [Tool C]. - Set a date for the first CAT project meeting.
-Project Step 2 Project Foundation: First CAT project meeting with the Community Action Committee (CAC) and ITE Project Specialists (PS).
+Tool C: MOU HOMEWORK:

+After the application has been approved and before first CAT project meeting, the CAC works through the CAC Worksheet (Tool B) and both the CAC and ITE completes Memorandum of Understanding (Tool C). lacksquare Set a date for the first CAT project meeting.
+Project Foundation: First CAT project meeting with the Community Action Committee (CAC) and ITE Project Specialists (PS).
 The kickoff meeting is an opportunity for introductions, distributing copies of the CAT, discussing logistics, and building enthusiasm.
-Topics to be covered include: - Personal introductions, introduce ITE.
-PS lead introductions. - Z CAC present the community's history, demographics, challenges, and opportunites. - Review CAT, CAT Tools, and introduce key concepts.
-PS present CAT and facilitate discussion. - Youth engagement in the project.
-PS and CAC discuss youth engament stratagies. - Confirm regular meeting time and location that was proposed in the CAC's project application.
+Topics to be covered include: Personal introductions, introduce ITE.
+PS lead introductions Z CAC present the community's history, demographics, challenges, and opportunites.
+Review CAT, Tools, and introduce key concepts.
+PS presents CAT and facilitates discussion.
+Youth engagement in the project.
+PS and CAC discuss youth engament stratagies.
+Confirm regular meeting time and location that was proposed in the CAC's project application.